CrumpLab/cognition/README.md

 ## PSYC 2530 Introductory Cognitive Psychology

-**NOTE: this repository will be undergoing numerous updates and changes in preparation for Spring 2022.
-Major updates should be complete by January 28th, 2022.
-Previous versions of this course are archived in branches of the github repository.**

 This is the course website for Psyc 2530: Introductory Cognitive Psychology (Spring 2022, Asynchronous Online), taught by Dr. Matthew Crump, at the Department of Psychology, Brooklyn College of CUNY.

 Instructor: [Matthew Crump](https://www.crumplab.com)